Q: Are Amazon EBS volume and snapshot ID lengths changing in 2018?

 Q: How can I find which Amazon EBS snapshots are shared globally?

 You can find snapshots that are shared globally by selecting Public Snapshots from the list in the Snapshots section of the Amazon Web Services Management Console.
+You can also restrict public access to snapshots in an account by enabling Block Public Access for EBS Snapshots.

 Q: How can I find a list of Amazon public datasets stored in Amazon EBS Snapshots?